asynx-dev/www/docs/blog/20/3-mii-signal-bug-in-xilinx-fpga.md

 ---
-description: "MII Signal Bug In Xilinx FPGA"
+description: "MII TX_EN signal goes low just for a clock cycle, which is a bug for MII specifications"
 author: "Yunus Esergün"
 date: 2020-11-27
 axlang: "en"